Nigeria: Poverty

 According to the International Monetary Fund, 32% of Nigeria's population lives in extreme poverty (as of 2017), living on less than US$2.15 a day.
 The World Bank stated in March 2022 that the number of poor Nigerians had increased by 5 million to 95.1 million during the Covid period.
 Accordingly, 40% of Nigerians live below the poverty line of US$1.90 as handled by the World Bank.

-The threshold amounts used internationally by the IMF and the World Bank do not take into account the local purchasing power of a US dollar.
+The threshold amounts used internationally by the IMF and the World Bank do not take into account the local purchasing power of the US dollar.
 The methodology is therefore not without controversy.
 Despite the undoubted existence of slums in Nigeria, for example, the fact that 92% of men and 88% of women in Nigeria own a mobile phone is difficult to reconcile with the poverty percentages published by the IMF and the World Bank.